Help Pets By Becoming a Pet Foster Volunteer

 Orphaned Puppies and Kittens: We send orphaned puppies and kittens to foster homes when they are under-vaccinated and/or too young to be spayed or neutered.
 Your home is where they will receive the love and socialization that is so important in these early months.
 They are usually sent out in pairs or groups of three because it is very important for these little ones to have the company of their siblings.Pregnant Moms/Moms with Babies: Occasionally we get dogs and cats who are pregnant.
 A shelter environment is stressful for these expectant moms, so it is very important for them to have a peaceful place to relax, be comfortable and have their babies.
 Typically, this is an easy foster.
 The babies are nursing for the first 3-4 weeks.
 Dogs need a quiet place and someone to take them out throughout the day.
 Cats simply need a quiet and safe place to nurse and raise their babies.Adult Dogs or Cats in Need of Socialization: Some adult dogs and cats do not do well in a shelter environment.
 They might be scared or lack certain social skills.
 A couple of weeks in a loving foster home helps pets build self-esteem and gives them the confidence they need to find a good home during their stay at the Center.Dogs or Cats Being Treated for Medical Reasons: When we have dogs or cats being treated medically and are not ready to go up for adoption yet, they need a caring foster home to help them recuperate.
 When they are fully recovered, they will be ready to return to Helen Woodward Animal Center and find their forever families.

 What is provided to pet foster parents?

-To apply to become a Helen Woodward Animal Center foster, submit our on-line application.
+To apply to become a Helen Woodward Animal Center foster partner, submit an online application.

-You may also download the application and return it to the Center in person, fax it to: 858-756-0605, or mail it to the address below.
+You may also download the application and bring it to the Center, fax it to 858-756-0605 or mail it to this address:

 Helen Woodward Animal Center